liuyilei8969/RAISE/README.md

   --max_iter MAX_ITER                    Maximum number of EM iterations.
   --tol TOL                              Convergence threshold for EM.
 ```
 For a single RBP, it requires approximately 20 ms of CPU time on a modern desktop or server CPU.
-The actual performance may vary depending on factors such as I/O speed, memory speed, and CPU capabilities.

 #### 2. Construct RBP-AS network
 ```bash